duckdb/duckdb-web/docs/sql/data_types/enum.md

 ## Enums vs. Strings

-DuckDB Enums are automatically cast to `VARCHAR` types whenever necessary.
-This characteristic allows for `ENUM` columns to be used in any `VARCHAR` function.
-In addition, it also allows for comparisons between different `ENUM` columns, or an `ENUM` and a `VARCHAR` column.
+DuckDB enums are automatically cast to `VARCHAR` types whenever necessary.
+This characteristic allows for enum columns to be used in any `VARCHAR` function.
+In addition, it also allows for comparisons between different enum columns, or an enum and a `VARCHAR` column.

 For example: